Maria von Linden: Career

+In 1900, she was appointed as an Assistant in Zoology at the University of Bonn.

-In 1903 Linden was awarded the Da Gama Machado prize for her research into the development of colour in butterfly wings.
-In 1908 she moved to Bonn, where she led the new Institute of Parasitology.
+In 1903, Linden was awarded the Da Gama Machado prize for her research into the development of colour in butterfly wings.

+In 1908, she was appointed to lead the new Institute of Parasitology at the University of Bonn.
 She researched the causes and symptoms of tuberculosis and other lung diseases.
 She believed that copper might provide therapy for tuberculosis.
-While in Bonn, she took Misses von Altenburg as her companion.
+While in Bonn, she took Frau von Altenburg as her companion.
 Linden became the first woman (or one of the first) to be made a titular professor in Germany in 1910, despite the disapproval of the Prussian Ministry of Education.
-However, despite her rank as a professor, she was not allowed to teach.
+Despite this rank, she was not allowed to teach.

 Linden received a patent for her discovery that copper salts could be used as a disinfectant.
-A bandaging company later included copper salts into their products.
+She later worked with the Hartmann Group to incorporate copper salts into their bandaging products.

+In 1928, her position at the university was downgraded to ‘assistant’.

-Linden sold the family castle, but the Nazification of Germany meant that she was forced to leave her job.
-She emigrated with Misses von Altenburg to Liechtenstein.
+Linden’s opposition to the Nazification of Germany meant that she was forced to leave her job.
+In 1933, she and Frau von Altenburg emigrated to Liechtenstein.

+She sold Schloss Burgberg just before her death.

 Death and legacy

 Linden died of pneumonia on August 25, 1936 in Schaan, Liechtenstein.
-Her lifelong friend Gabriele von Wartensleben (1870-1953), a female pioneer in psychology, was later buried in the same tomb.
+Her lifelong friend Gabriele von Wartensleben (1870–1953), a female pioneer in psychology, was later buried in the same tomb.

 In 1999, a secondary school in Calw was named after her: the Maria-von-Linden-Gymnasium, a science-oriented grammar school.

+In 2021, the University of Tübingen established the annual Maria von Linden Lecture, to promote women in life sciences.